ORybka/kottans-frontend/README.md

 :zap: **Things I intend to use in the future**

 Definitely I will use my new knowledge about checkboxes in the future!

-And I will pay more attention th what is written in the task :sweat_smile:
+And I will pay more attention to what is written in the task :sweat_smile:

 [:top:](#top)